nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_HISTORY.md

 You need to create two, new components in your application

-1. The **`ConvictionProvider`** component will `fetch` those crimes an export a `useConvictions()` method for other components to import.
+1. The **`ConvictionProvider`** component will `fetch` those crimes and export a `useConvictions()` method for other components to import.
 1. The **`ConvictionSelect`** component, which will invoke `useConvictions()` and then iterate that collection to fill out the dropdown in the browser.

 ## Using the map() Array Method

-Before you get started on your code, here is a review of how to use the `.map()` array method to iterate a collection, and convert every item in that collection into something else.
+Before you get started on your code, here is a look at how to use the `.map()` array method to iterate a collection, and convert every item in that collection into something else.

 Assume that you have a list of people objects in an array.